 Christoph König is a conductor of deep intelligence and musicality.
 His conducting is marked by an energetic and serious approach to musical collaboration and a commitment to thoughtful and stimulating programming.
 He currently holds positions as Principal Conductor of the Orquestra Sinfónica do Porto at the Casa da Música, and Principal Conductor and Music Director of the Solistes Européens in Luxembourg.

-Following a string of successes last season with symphonies such as Baltimore, Houston and Toronto, Mr. König’s upcoming debuts include the Calgary and Cincinnati symphonies, as well as re-invitations to the symphonies of Indianapolis, New Jersey and Pittsburgh.
-He has also conducted the Los Angeles Philharmonic and the symphonies of Colorado, Milwaukee, Oregon, Pacific (Costa Mesa), and Vancouver.
+Following a string of recent successes with symphonies such as Baltimore, Houston and Toronto, Mr. König’s upcoming debuts include the North Carolina symphony and the Rochester Philharmonic, as well as re-invitations to the symphonies of Indianapolis, New Jersey and Pittsburgh.
+He has also conducted the Los Angeles Philharmonic and the symphonies of Calgary, Cincinnati, Colorado, Milwaukee, Oregon, Pacific (Costa Mesa), and Vancouver.
 Among Mr. König’s worldwide highlights are debuts with the Dresden Philharmonic, Euskadi Symphony and St. Gallen Symphony, as well as re-invitations to the BBC National Orchestra of Wales, Orquesta de la Communidad de Madrid, Royal Philharmonic Orchestra, Real Filharmonia de Galicia and the Stuttgart Philharmonic.
 He has also appeared with the Barcelona Symphony, BBC National Orchestra of Wales, BBC Philharmonic, BBC Scottish Symphony (including a highly successful tour of China in 2008), Beethoven Orchestra/Bonn, Danish National Symphony, the Dresdner Staatskapelle, Mozarteum Orchestra/Salzburg, Orchestre de Paris, Netherlands Philharmonic, New Zealand Symphony, Norwegian Radio Orchestra/Oslo, RTVE/Madrid, Tampere Philharmonic and the Tonkünstler Orchestra in Vienna.

 Christoph König has also been Principal Conductor of the Malmö Symphony Orchestra and Principal Guest Conductor of the Orquesta Filarmonica de Gran Canaria.
 With both orchestras he conducted a wide range of repertoire from Haydn and Mozart to Ligeti, Henze and Turnage.